Blinkhtml/docs/README.md

 # docs
-Want to win blooket?
-Simply go into the docs.js file and copy the code.
-Once you're done with that, you can use a software or paste the code into a bookmark tab.
-Put "javascript:" before the function and press enter to save the bookmark.
-Name it docs.js
+I'll add a description later because I don't want to do it right now.
+Or you can figure out how to use the code yourself.